scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 > Click on image to interactively explore the flamegraph.

-Computing the bloom filter indexes for find symbol references and fuzzy symbol search takes proportionally even less time in the Prisma project compared to Akka.
-The Prisma project is a good representation for projects with less than 100k lines of code but a large number of library dependencies.
+Computing the bloom filter indexes for find symbol references and fuzzy symbol search takes proportionally even less time in Prisma compared to Akka.
+The Prisma project is a good representation for projects with less than 100k lines of code and a large number of library dependencies.

 ## Conclusion